Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Excuse us," Darrin nodded at their guests as Samantha pulled Darrin into the kitchen.

-"Yes, they actually have a scent," Louise said and held them out for the other woman to sniff.
+"Yes, they actually have a scent," Louise held them out for the other woman to sniff.
 She looked down at her own and took a sniff – nothing.
 She shrugged it off thinking nothing of it.

 "It seems Stephens does every other trick brilliantly," Mr. Zatara remarked, "Strange."